R. Michael Rich: Historic preservation

 In 2010, UCLA announced its plans to demolish the UCLA Faculty Center and to replace it with a conference center and hotel.
-Rich was one of the principle organizers of the Adhoc Committee to save the faculty center, rallying faculty and community opinion to preserve the 1959 mid-Century structure that was inspired by Edward Fickett with Austin, Field, and Fry as the supervising architects.
+Rich was one of the principle organizers of the Ad hoc Committee to save the faculty center, rallying faculty and community opinion to preserve the 1959 mid-Century structure that was inspired by Edward Fickett with Austin, Field, and Fry as the supervising architects.
 Rich assisted in the discovery and identification of an important 10 foot long wooden carved wall by Panelcarve, designed noted mid-century artists Jerome and Evelyn Ackerman.
 The conference center was built elsewhere on campus and the Faculty Center will undergo renovation.

 Rich also opposed the sale of the Hannah Carter Japanese Garden as well as the removal of artifacts, which had been gifted in perpetuity to UCLA by the spouse of Edward Carter, who was the chair of UC Regents.